Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/serialization/networkobject-serialization.md

 ## How NetworkObjectReference & NetworkBehaviourReference work

-`NetworkObjectReference` and `NetworkBehaviourReference` are convenience wrappers which serialize the id of a `NetworkObject` when being sent and on the receiving end retrieve the corresponding NetworkObject with that id. `NetworkBehaviourReference` sends an additional index which is used to find the right `NetworkBehaviour` on the `NetworkObject`.
+`NetworkObjectReference` and `NetworkBehaviourReference` are convenience wrappers which serialize the id of a `NetworkObject` when being sent and on the receiving end retrieve the corresponding ` ` with that id. `NetworkBehaviourReference` sends an additional index which is used to find the right `NetworkBehaviour` on the `NetworkObject`.

 Both of them are structs implementing the `INetworkSerializable` interface.